lukelafountaine/lukelafountaine.github.io/_posts/2016-12-10-Incremental-Sieve.md

 ---
 layout: post
-title:  "Incremental Sieve of Eratosthenes"
+title:  "Generating Infinitely Many Primes"
 date:   2016-12-10 18:30:10 -0500
-categories: programming math prime
+categories: programming math
 ---

 I recently started working through some [Project Euler](https://projecteuler.net/) problems, and one that was particularly interesting to me so far was #7: